Yicheng-1218/LLM-SLA/readme.md

 <a href="./readme_tw.md">中文說明</a>

 ## Introduction
-This project is an application designed for managing and testing AI services using Playwright to automate web interactions.
-It is flexible and can be extended to different types of web applications by simply adding a corresponding configuration file for each service.
-Additionally, users can customize the runner to adjust pre and post test processing logic.
+LLM-SLA is a versatile application designed for managing and testing AI services.
+It leverages Playwright for automated web interactions, providing a flexible framework that can be extended to various web applications by simply adding a corresponding configuration file for each service.
+With a user-friendly Flask web interface, users can easily manage configurations, execute tests, and view results.
+Additionally, the framework allows users to customize the runner to adjust pre- and post-test processing logic.

 ## Features
 - **Web Interface**: Utilizes Flask to provide a simple web interface where users can manage configurations, execute tests, and view usage instructions.